scottdillon1/Virtual_SCP_Academy/CAP/Part2 - Creating First CAP Project.md

 ![Rest oData](Part2Images/isMetaData.jpg)<br>
 You will see the reference to /Incident as mentioned above and you will see a link to the $metadata.
 Click on the $metadata to see the definition of your entity as specified in the "schema.cds" file above.
 However, you should also see additional fields such as "createdBy", why are they there?
 Take a quick peak around within this file and notice that a large number of annotations have also been added to this file.
 At this point, we now have a running service which you could easily give to a UI5 developer and have him/her start developing a UI and all of this with a very minimal amount of code.
 We still have much to do, we will now flush out our model with some additional attributes and relationships.

 Relationships between different artifacts form the core of any working application.
 Now we will beef up our model a little bit and add a few "assocations" to see how these are implemented.
 Replace what is currently in schema.cds with what follows.
-If your CDS Watch command is still running, you should see it get busy and eventually provide a link to click to see the new structure:
+If your **cds watch** command is still running, you should see it get busy and eventually provide a link to click to see the new structure:

 ****Replace your existing schema.cds with the following code****